Center-For-Neurotechnology/BrainInterface3D/README.md

 ![image](https://github.com/user-attachments/assets/6f24d9c1-a6b8-4138-821c-e751b5aa88c4)
 ![image](https://github.com/user-attachments/assets/e2c15766-75c0-40b3-835a-313978bf1ced)
 ![image](https://github.com/user-attachments/assets/3139e1e4-9a66-4606-bf61-e19fe01a7c41)

 BrainInterface3D is a modular pipeline incorporating multiple imaging modalites, 3D modelling, and making use of 3Dslicer to integrate magnetic resonance imaging (MRI), functional MRI (fMRI), computed tomography (CT), 3D electrode models, vasculature, and any relevant and useful information to be used in planning electrode placement such as for brain computer interfaces.
 The steps involve multiple software packages (listed below), most of which are open-source.

 ## Overall steps
-1) Preprocess imaging (CT, MRI, fMRI, vasculature)
+1) Preprocess DICOM imaging (CT, MRI, fMRI, vasculature)
 2) Import imaging, 3D models of the brain, 3D models of the electrodes and pedestals to 3DSlicer
-3) Co-register images to a main structural T1 MRI scan and use this transform to
+3) Co-register images to a main structural T1 MRI scan and use this transform to coregister everything to the same 3D space
+4) 'Place' the electrodes, wires, pedastals, and craniotomy in 3Dslicer in pre-operative planning
+5) 3D print output brains and skulls (with and without planned craniotomy)
+6) Export planned locations with 3D models to DICOM using Karawun and upload DICOMS to Brainlab for use in the operating room as well as a display of the 3Dslicer Scene

 ## Useful packages:
 - Gifti library for MATLAB